 Our Faculty and Staff

-B.B.A., Christopher Newport University
+B.M.
+Flute Performance, Christopher Newport University

 Melissa joined the PC staff in 2016, following a career of bookkeeping in the construction industry along with extensive experience in Customer Service.
 She has a penchant for coffee, Mexican food, and relaxing at the beach.
 Melissa resides in Newport News with her two demanding pups, Gunnar and Sissy.